-There are multiple ways to change another user password in Windows 10 PC, especially when its password of some other user.
-We show you how to change Local User Account password using an Administrator account in Windows 10, using:
+There are multiple ways to change another user’s password in a Windows 11/10 PC, especially when it’s the password of some other user.
+We show you how to change Local User Account password using an Administrator account in Windows 11/10, using:

 - Control Panel